Ismail Lleshi

 Ismail Lleshi (born 2 October 1947) is an Albanian politician.

 He served as the Minister of Defence of Albania from 8 November 2000 to 12 September 2001.
 He was appointed Defence Minister following the promotion of Ilir Gjoni to the position of Interior Minister.
 He was a veteran of the Socialist Party of Albania at the time of his appointment, and was listed in the party leadership as far back as 1993.
+As Defence Minister, he frequently met with foreign military leaders.

 He was also a senior leader of the Labour Party, the predecessor to the Socialist Party.
-As Defence Minister, he frequently met with foreign military leaders.